Last updated on May 11th, 2022

 While the majority of injuries are incurred by employees we have seen occasions where masonry/ equipment has become detached during the lifting process and injured members of the public passing by.
 This is why when large cranes are used it is commonplace to cordon-off adjacent roads.

 Crane Accidents Involving Workers

-The Health and Safety at Work Act 1974 places a legal duty of care on all employers with regards to the well-being of their employees.
-It is the broad nature of the act which means that in the vast majority of cases involving workplace injuries from crane accidents, it is used to prove negligence of employers.
-While considering this duty of care it is useful to remind ourselves that it is not only a duty of care to employees but also other workers and potentially members of the public in the direct vicinity.
+The Health and Safety at Work Act 1974 places a legal duty of care on all employers with regard to the well-being of their employees.
+It is the broad nature of the act which means that in the vast majority of cases involving workplace injuries from crane accidents, it is used to prove the negligence of employers.
+While considering this duty of care it is useful to remind ourselves that it is not only a duty of care to employees but also to other workers and potentially members of the public in the direct vicinity.

 If an employer has been negligent leading to a crane accident injuring workers they may be liable to pay compensation.

 Over the years we have seen claims for many different types of injury as a consequence of crane accidents.
 We have listed advised compensation amounts for some commonly seen injuries below, however, you can also make use of our compensation calculator further down the page for other injury types.

 - Relatively moderate brain/head injuries where a full recovery is expected within weeks will tend to attract compensation from £2,210 up to £12,770.